 - The summit is at 4,205 m (13,796 ft) elevation.
-This high altitude carries serious health risks, most of which can be avoided by stopping for at least half an hour at the visitor station to acclimatize.
+This high altitude carries serious health risks, most of which can be minimized by stopping for at least half an hour at the visitor station to acclimatize.

 - You need a 4WD car to drive to the summit of MaunaKea, but not all 4WD rental agencies allow their cars to be taken up to MaunaKea.
-Have a look at Harpers Car Rentals for cars you can take up to the summit.
+Have a look at Harpers Car Rentals for cars that you can drive up to the summit.

 - You will not be able to use the telescopes on the summit or to enter the buildings.
 After sunset the summit is off-limits and visitors are expected to drive down soon after the sun has set.

 - The Subaru telescope organizes visits to its telescope during daytime.
 There is limited availability but especially if you like planning ahead this could be something for you.
 See the ” visiting the Subaru telescope” website for more information.

 - If you have been scuba-diving, wait at least 24 hours before going to the summit.

 - Dress warm!!
 After the sunset temperatures can drop as low as 30 – 40 degrees F. Also, bring snacks, sunscreen, and water.